Basic Binary IPC

 connections from clients.
 Accepting a new connection is performed

-using the ACCEPT-CONNECTION
+using the ACCEPT-CONNECTION function.

 (defgeneric accept-connection (server))